rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

    n2 n3 n4 n5
 ```

-However, if `n1` is turned into an inactive container node instead, then all
+However, if `n1` is replaced by an inactive container node instead, then all
 aspects mentioned above apply to its inner nodes and sections (i.e. `n2-5`
 and `s2-5`).
 But, as `n1` now acts as the parent container of sections `s2-5`,
 they all end with it.
 Consequently, those inner sections can no longer have